Cherimoya: Cultivars

 The cherimoya of the Granada-Málaga tropical coast in Spain is a fruit of the cultivar 'Fino de Jete' with the EU's protected designation of origin appellation.
 'Fino de Jete' fruits have skin type Impressa and are smooth or slightly concave at the edges.
 The fruit is round, oval, heart-shaped, or kidney-shaped.
 The seeds are enclosed in the carpels and so do not detach easily.
 The flavor balances intense sweetness with slight acidity and the soluble sugar content exceeds 17° Bx.
-This variety is prepared and packed in the geographical area because "it is a very delicate perishable fruit and its skin is very susceptible to browning caused by mechanical damage, such as rubbing, knocks, etc. The fruit must be handled with extreme care, from picking by hand in the field to packing in the warehouse, which must be carried out within 24 hours.
-Repacking or further handling is strictly forbidden."
+According to the Official Journal of the European Union, the variety is prepared and packed in the geographical area because:

+it is a very delicate, perishable fruit and its skin is very susceptible to browning caused by mechanical damage, such as rubbing, knocks, etc. The fruit must be handled with extreme care, from picking by hand in the field to packing in the warehouse, which must be carried out within 24 hours.
+Repacking or further handling is strictly forbidden.